MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-install.md

     |Office 2010|Windows 8.1 and Windows Server 2012 R2|[KB2843630](https://www.microsoft.com/download/details.aspx?id=41708)<br /><br /> Version number included in file name: v3|Install if KB2843630 or KB2919355 is not installed|
     |Office 2010|Windows 8 and Windows Server 2012|[KB2843630](https://www.microsoft.com/download/details.aspx?id=41708)<br /><br /> Version number included in file name: v3|Install|

 3. For a default installation, run the .msi with **/quiet**, for example, `AzInfoProtection.msi /quiet`.
-However, you might need to specify additional installation parameters that are documented in the [executable installer instructions](#to-install-the-azure-information-protection-client-by-using-the-executable-installer) with one exception:
+However, you might need to specify additional installation parameters that are documented in the [executable installer instructions](#to-install-the-azure-information-protection-client-by-using-the-executable-installer).

+    > [!NOTE]
-    - Instead of **AllowTelemetry=0** to disable the install option **Help improve Azure Information Protection by sending usage statistics to Microsoft**, specify **ENABLETELEMETRY=0**.
+    > By default, the **Help improve Azure Information Protection by sending usage statistics to Microsoft** installation option is enabled.
+To disable this option, make sure to do one of the following:
+    >
+    >- During installation, specify **AllowTelemetry=0**
+    >- After installation, update the registry key as follows: **EnableTelemetry=0**.
+    >

 ## How to install the Azure Information Protection scanner